antovanFI/it_automation_python/README.md

-# it_automation_python
+# Google IT Automation with Python Professional Certification
-Activities for the Google IT Automation with Python Professional Certification
+Activities for the Professional Certification with INROADS